nazarkorpal/graphql-task/README.md

 # graphql-task

-To run the project use command: yarn start
+To run the project use command: yarn install && yarn start

 What I would done if I had more time: